gkrussell4/PriscillaFowlerGallery/README.md

 I made this repository to reflect the work I am doing to help the backend side of the Priscilla Fowler Gallery located in the arts district of Las Vegas, just north of the strip.
+This program scrapes image data stored on a website we needed before revamping the database/website.
+I did this as a fun project!